Corey Pavin: Personal life

-Pavin was married to Shannon Healy, with whom he has two children.
+In April 1983, Pavin married Shannon Healy.
+They have two children.
 He married Lisa Nguyen in 2003.

 He was the only top Jewish player on the tour until 1991.
 In that year, he converted to Christianity.
 He was named the 117th-greatest Jewish athlete in the 2007 book The Big Book of Jewish Sports Heroes by Peter S. Horvitz.

 Pavin is a Republican.
 During the 1993 Ryder Cup, Pavin was originally unwilling to meet with president Bill Clinton before the cup owing to their differing political views.
 Pavin stated that he had voted for Bush, and so was not particularly excited at the prospect of meeting Clinton.

 Pavin made a cameo appearance playing himself in the 1996 movie Tin Cup starring Kevin Costner.
 In the movie, Pavin tells Fred Couples, "It's hard to believe that a guy named 'Tin Cup' might have his name beneath mine on the trophy."

-Baseball player Pavin Smith is named after Pavin.
-Smith is the son of Pavin's agent.